SuzukaDev/suzukadev.github.io/content/articles/devlogs/the-resilence-of-memory/index.md

 <!-- Also, the [export tool]({{< relref "szk-krita-pixel-art-suite.md#export-tab" >}}) was great for easily saving different snapshots along the process and of course the [final result](#final-result). -->
 Also, the [export tool]({{< relref "szk-krita-pixel-art-suite.md#export-tab" >}}) was great for easily saving different snapshots throughout the process, and of course, the [final result](#final-result).

+I also included some useful options having game development in mind for easily export layers/groups, trim them, etc. in order to make it easy to export assets into game engines.
+[This features were useful when making the animation](#animation).

 ## About AI